 1 – It is fairly conclusive from the literature that higher weekly volumes lead to greater hypertrophy gains.
 It also seems that the distribution of that volume is much less important, with both very low and very high training frequencies being viable.
 That said, I think there is both a theoretical and practical basis to assume that training with moderate per-session volumes around twice a week is best for hypertrophy most of the time.

-2 – The ultimate driver of hypertrophy chronically is not volume, or frequency, but the application of progressive tension overload.
+2 – The ultimate driver of hypertrophy chronically is not volume, or frequency, but the application of sufficient training stress chronically to promote adaptation, of which volume/frequency arrangements describe some part.
 Attempts to maximise the hypertrophic stimulus (through increased volume) or maximise frequency need to be placed in this context.
+Evidence of well-applied training stress will be apparent in your ability to progressively overload.

-3 – Therefore, you should adopt training structures that allow you to apply sufficient stress to elicit adaptation and recover sufficiently to do so again on a chronic basis.
+3 – You should adopt training structures that allow you to apply sufficient stress to elicit adaptation and recover sufficiently to do so again on a chronic basis.
 For this reason hypertrophy training benefits from more strategic planning than many people give it.

 4 – The ULTIMATE TLDR – while there is probably an optimal volume and frequency dose, these variables are just methods of controlling training stress and the ultimate proof of their efficacy is in the outcomes (improved performance in relevant measures, bigger muscles) and not how closely they conform to a theoretical “optimal”.